johnrearden/pa-data-driven-design/APPENDIX.md

 <br>

 ### Vl (Landing speed during normal landing for a 50 ft obstacle)
-The Vl has a strong collelation to Vstall as well as the FW and AUW.
+The Vl has a strong correlation to Vstall as well as the FW and AUW.
 <br>
 <img src="image_readme/equations/eq_vl.png" alt="Equation for SHP" style="width: 50%;/">
 <br>

-### Sl (Takeoff ground run)
+### Sl (Landing ground run)
 Sl will only weakly correlate to the data set features.
 <br>
 <img src="image_readme/equations/eq_sl.png" alt="Equation for SHP" style="width: 50%;/">
 <br>

 ### Range
-The classic Range equation (The Breguet Range equation) shows the direct relationship on the relationship between the fuel and also, indirectly, Wing Span via Lift (see the lift equation under Wing Span).
+The classic Breguet Range equation that dates back to before 1920.) shows the direct relationship on the relationship between the fuel and also, indirectly, Wing Span via Lift (see the lift equation under Wing Span).
+Below eq apply to propeller driven airplanes.

 Please note that the AUW can be used as the initial weight in the Range Equation and that AUW - FW can be used as the final weight (After the fuel is consumed).